chriskrycho/v5.chriskrycho.com/site/journal/Decadal Kind of Change.md

 ---
 title: A Decadal Kind of Change
-subtitle: Rethinking this site and my own callings as the 2010s give way to the 2020s.
+subtitle: Rethinking this site—and my own vocations—as the 2010s give way to the 2020s.
 audience: others reflecting on the decade change, and especially other Christians thinking about their callings.
 summary: >
-    Prompted by the turning of the decade, I rededicate this space to being about more than just tech and thinking and writing.
+    Prompted by the turning of the decade, I am recommitting this space to being about more than just tech and thinking and writing.
 Never less than those—but also, and equally importantly, to the task of public theology.
+tags:
+  - public theology
+  - Christianity
+  - vocation
+  - writing
+  - blogging
+  - teaching
+  - evangelicalism
+  - change
 date: 2020-01-01T16:00

 ---

-The decade behind me was a decade of starting, of foundations. [^decades] I graduated college and got married in mid-2009.
-The 2010s, then, map pretty close to perfectly to my first decade fully into the world of adulthood.[^adulthood] Throughout those years, I became a father, worked 5 different jobs, started and finished an M. Div., and lived in 3 different states.
+The decade behind me was a decade of starting, of foundations.[^decades] I graduated college and got married in mid-2009.
+The 2010s map pretty close to perfectly to my first decade fully into the world of adulthood.
+Throughout those years, I became a father, worked 5 different jobs, started and finished an M. Div., and lived in 3 different states.
 I began my marriage, my career, my family, and my vocation.

 In the decade ahead, I’m ready to build on the foundations I set.